UCLALibrary/research-tips/_tutorials/2020-07-23-contextual-keywords.markdown

 # Including text: '' is required
 # Optionally include a url and link-text
 #
-accessibility-info:
-    - { text: 'Some text you want to appear', date: 'YYYY-MM-DD', link-text: 'The title of a link that appears next', url: 'https://uclalibrary.github.io/research-tips/full-url-here.html' }
-    - { text: 'Some text you want to appear', date: 'YYYY-MM-DD', url: 'https://uclalibrary.github.io/research-tips/full-url-here.html' }
-    - { text: 'Some text you want to appear' }
-#
 # CORE COMPETENCIES
 # List all core competencies for the resource.
 # See https://escholarship.org/uc/item/2t03q5bw for definitions and examples of each core competency